kudgel/planet-of-lust-vgaify/README.md

 Don't expect pretty code.
 This code is _good enough_ to get things patched, but that's it.
 It's a hack after all!

+## TODO

+The "backup buffer" the game allocates should be larger than any file we might have to load from disk, but at this time we haven't increased its size.
+This might result in random memory overwrites, especially on systems with lower amounts of RAM.